open-webui/open-webui/location/setup/README.md

 # Docker Setup

+## Installing git while creation of docker image

+To be able to run git commands inside a docker container the following command has been used:

+	apt-get install -y --no-install-recommends curl jq git

 ## Edit your local files pulled down with Docker

 Once you get the following installed, see our [Location Projects for Open WebUI](../).